Fiction * Science Fantasy * Adventure * Sub-genres: Romance & Horror

 info@ljfox.com

-L.J.
-FoxI am from Australia and consider myself a story-teller rather than an author.
-My primary writing goal is to entertain you, keep you turning those pages not anticipating what will come next, not to mention - the story must involve mystery, death or the unknown.
+"I am from Australia and consider myself a story-teller.
+My primary writing goal is to entertain you, to keep you turning those pages not anticipating what will come next, not to mention - the story must involve something a little morbid or downright weird.
+If you found the stories easy to read, fast-paced, interesting, enjoyable and little bit quirky then my work is done."